ShinHJP/Project-13/Kibana_Exploration.md

 This document will answer the following questions:
 - Sample Data
-  - In the last 7 days, how many unique visitors were located in India?
-  - In the last 24 hours, of the visitors from China, how many were using Mac OSX?
-  - In the last 2 days, what percentage of visitors received 404 errors?
-How about 503 errors?
-  - In the last 7 days, what country produced the majority of the traffic on the website?
-  - Of the traffic that's coming from that country, what time of day had the highest amount of activity?
-  - List all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type.
 - Unique Visitors Vs. Average Bytes
   - Is there anything that seems potentially strange about this activity?
   - Filter the data by this event.
 What is the timestamp for this event?